 SAI – South American Initiative

-Since Venezuela suffered hyper-inflation last year, its people have dealt with unimaginable consequences; the average Venezuelan has lost nearly 20 lbs in the last year.
-Since the crisis struck there has been looting and violence in the streets, leaving those wounded without access to healthcare and stores empty of essentials to provide.
-The once oil-rich nation now faces a rapidly-decreasing economy with worthless, hyper-inflated currency too weak to support the population, which increasingly turns to the black market to purchase supplies because the government cannot or will not provide them.
-The people of Venezuela face a crisis that most countries or aid organizations are unable or unwilling to support.
+Since the country suffered from hyperinflation last year, its people have dealt with unimaginable consequences.
+The average Venezuelan has lost nearly 20 Lbs.
+After the economic crisis started, there has been looting and violence in the streets leaving wounded people without access to healthcare and essential provisions.
+Venezuela used to be one of the richest countries in South America, depending on oil.
+However, it is now facing a decline in economic growth and rise in unemployment.
+Venezuelan currency is losing its value and it is too weak to support the population’s needs.
+Private companies are depending on the black market in order to purchase supplies, due to the government is not able to provide the sufficient amount of American dollars.
+People from Venezuela face a crisis that most countries or aid organizations are unable or unwilling to support.

 South American Initiative (SAI), a non-profit organization, was born with the purpose of offering an opportunity to all the people in Venezuela who really need help.
 SAI has been directly working in this country over the last years providing food, shelter, education, and job opportunities for the poorest and for the most at risk Venezuelans.
 Currently, SAI is one of the only humanitarian aid group that is able to provide assistance to Venezuelans who have not had the opportunity to buy food in months.
 SAI is supplying fuel for emergency services, backup generators for schools, safe drinking water and non-perishable food items.